RJK-Engineering/SublimeRefDocs/README.md

 ## Settings

-Url mappings are configured in `RefDocs.sublime-settings`.
+Name to url mapping is configured in `RefDocs.sublime-settings`.

 ## See Also